Dov'è l'amore: Music video

-In a 1999 Norwegian interview, when Cher said that "Dov'è l'amore" would serve as the fourth international single from the album, she also revealed that singer Madonna insisted that she wanted to direct its music video, but for unknown reasons, she was replaced by Jamie O'Connor.
+Initially, American singer Madonna wanted to direct the music video for "Dov'è l'amore", but she was not able due to her busy schedule.
+She was then replaced by Jamie O'Connor.

 The video for "Dov'è l'amore" follows the story of a man who tries to win the affections of a Latina woman.
 During the course of the video many people are shown dancing to flamenco, others are shown playing guitars and some people are just enjoying watching the dancers.
 In the video Cher wore a big red flamenco dress and she sat in a red room while singing and petting a chihuahua dog.
 The concept of the song and video was considered an attempt to ride into the wave of the rising Latin influence in music at the time of its release, having both a Spanish genre, and Italian lyrics.

 The track used for the original "Dov'è l'amore" video was the Emilio Estefan, Jr. Radio Edit mix instead of the album version which is slightly slower and lasts nearly 30 seconds longer.

 In late 1999, Dan-O-Rama remixed the "Dov'è l'amore" video, but instead of using a remix of the song he left the "Dov'è l'amore" (Emilio Estefan Jr. Radio Edit) in it and only remixed some video clips.
 In the year 2000, this video was released as a promo on VHS tape in the UK.
 In 2004, it was officially released on DVD in the video compilation, The Very Best of Cher: The Video Hits Collection.